joaotmartins/datascience/README.md

 The shiny application is contained on the `server.R` and `ui.R` files.
 It uses the functions in `lut_predict.R` to do the actual prediction.

-## Common module
+## Common modules
+The following modules are used:

-A single common module, `tokenize.R`, is used by the pre-processing and prediction applications.
+* `tokenize.R` is used by the pre-processing and prediction applications.
 It contains the tokenization functions that are applied to both the train data and the inputs provided for prediction.
+* `ngrams.R` contains the functions to load data and build n-gram tables.
+It is used both for pre-processing and in the milestone report.